• Skip to primary navigation

 • Lemon Zest - For flavor.

 • Lemon Extract Paste - For a punch of lemon flavor without adding much liquid!
-If you'd like, you can substitute with an equal measure of lemon juice, it just may not be quite as lemony.
+If you'd like, you can substitute with an equal measure of lemon extract and/or additional lemon zest.

 • Heavy (Whipping) Cream - Can't make whipped cream without it! 😀